You can find out more about the programme by reading our frequently asked questions:

 The Student Leadership Programme is co-funded by the Council of Deans of Health and Burdett Trust for Nursing through a three-year grant to develop sector leaders.
 Thanks to this support, places for successful applicants are fully subsidised and there are no charges for the selected students to participate in the programme.

 - Travel costs to and from the venue of events, accommodation (where required) and all meals during the events

 - The events programme including guest speakers from healthcare and higher education senior leadership roles, interactive sessions and networking

 - All programme material and resources

 - Access to the online community of practice and dedicated social media interaction

 - Travel costs of up to £80 for each student to travel to meet their coach

 How will I know if I’ve been successful?

-We will let you know the outcome of your application by the end of December 2019, whether you have gained a place or if you were not successful.
+Applicants for the 2021 programme will be informed by the end of June 2021, whether you have gained a place or if you were not successful.
 Please be patient with us, as we have hundreds of applications to assess and consider carefully to ensure we select the right students for the programme.